Skip to main content

 Multi-Turn Conversations

-• Conversation Simulator: Orchestrates turn-taking between your app and the simulated user
+• Conversation simulator: takes turns between your app and the simulated user until the chat ends.

 Quick Example